snowplow-archive/snowplow.github.com/_posts/2016-10-17-how-viewbix-uses-snowplow-to-enable-their-customers-to-make-data-driven-decisions.md

 The Snowplow data-modeling is by far the most flexible we have seen.
 By defining a series of “custom contexts” that are sent with each event we are able to record all the relevant data for a specific event type in an organized way and keep our overall data clean by only sending in when relevant.
 You can think of this as custom enrichment for your data.
 For example, we record every time a user clicks on a Call to Action button.
 There are several pieces of information for us to know about this event.
 What was the CTA text?
 What was the CTA button color?
 What was the time in video what this happened?
 Each of these questions help us answer the why did the user click question.

-We break this information into 2 parts – a) a player context which sends relevant information about static configurations in a player (like the text and color) b) a video context which has dynamic information like video id, and time in video the action (CTA click) occurred.
+We break this information into 2 parts:

+1. a player context which sends relevant information about static configurations in a player (like the text and color)
+2. a video context which has dynamic information like video id, and time in video the action (CTA click) occurred.

 By using this breakdown, we only need to send in a player context once a session while a video context may be attached with every action.
 By only sending relevant contexts we cut down on the amount of data we need to send without losing the insights.
 On the database side each context and event is stored in a corresponding table schema making for an easy to read and understand the relationship of the data.

 Although we answered most of our needs based on the requirements we put together, and implemented Snowplow fairly quickly, the project was not without its expected hiccups.